 You apply in the country where you are living.
 If you are just visiting another country, you will have to return home to apply for Tier-4.
 Check on the Home Office website to find out where to apply in your country.

 Once you meet all the requirements and university accepted your application, you are required to apply for a Tier 4 student visa in order to study in the UK.
 It might be a complicated process but you don’t have to worry while you get AHZ Associates next to you.
 Our experts will guide you all the way till you get a decision about your visa application.

 The immigration health surcharge is a financial contribution to the UK’s National Health Service.
 You will pay the surcharge if you are a non-EEA national and you are granted immigration permission to enter the UK to study for a time-limited period of more than six months.
 You will also need to pay it if you are a non- EEA national who is already in the UK and you wish to apply to extend your stay.
-You will pay the charge (currently £150 for each period of 12 months leave granted) when you make your application.
+You will pay the charge when you make your application.
 The charge is applied to immigration applications made on or after 6 April 2015.
+The cost is £300 per year for a student or Tier 5 (Youth Mobility Scheme) visa, for example £600 for a 2-year visa.
 Further information is available on the Home Office pages of the Gov.

 Your personal statement is very important as it is read by the institute’s admission officer to give you an offer that you applied for!
 So please follow following link or attachment and write at least 500 word.

 Invalid application: There are several reasons that would make your application invalid.
 For example- Picture size, forget about the signature on the cover sheet, do submit supporting documents on time and so on.

 Refusal: As you know you will no longer be eligible for the right to appeal.
 However, you may be eligible for an Administrative Review

 Error on visa copy: When you receive your visa from the Home Office, check that the following information is correct – Sponsor Licence number, the full amount of time and Working condition.